Vocation & History

 1983 The centenary of the Alliance is celebrated in the presence of the French President, François Mitterrand.

 2007 The Fondation Alliance Française is created and recognised as a public interest organisation.
 The Fondation is the moral and legal reference of Alliances Françaises.
 Its aim is to coordinate the actions of the network and its expansion.
-Gathering experts organised according to geographical zones, it acts close to Alliances Françaises, giving them support and advice when they need.
+Gathering experts organised according to geographical zones, it acts close to the Alliances Françaises, giving them support and advice when they need.

 Official fondation website: